TeachBooks/mirror_mude_book/book/multivariate/events.md

 Each of these events will have a probability of occurring, denoted here as $P(A)$ and $P(B)$, respectively, and illustrated in the figure below in the Venn diagram.
 Recall that the axioms of probability imply that the area of the box represents probability 1.0 (the sample space, $S$), and that the shapes in the sample space correspond to probabilities of various events.
 Based on your understanding of the Venn diagram and probability theory, we can make the following observations from the figure (each statement is provided in layperson terms followed by probability terminology):

-- _Both rivers could be flooded at the same time:_ the probability that $A$ and $B$ occur together is not zero (the overlapped area of the circles).
+- _Both rivers are flooded at the same time:_ the probability that $A$ and $B$ occur together is not zero (the overlapped area of the circles).
-- _Either river could be flooded:_ the probability is the combined area of both circles.
+- _Either river A or B or both rivers are flooded:_ the probability is the combined area of both circles.
-- _Both rivers could be not flooded:_ the probability outside (both) circles is not zero
+- _Neither A nor B are flooded:_ the probability outside (both) circles is not zero
-- _One river could be flooded and the other not flooded:_ the probability is 1 minus the are of either circle, respectively.
+- _One river is flooded while the other is not:_ the probability is 1 minus the are of either circle, respectively (i.e., two probabilities, depending on the river, which are not necessarily equal).

 These observations and concepts are defined in more detail below.